-Foot control operation
+Foot pedal installation and operation

-Connect the foot pedal cable plug to the 9 pin remote socket.
-Press the foot pedal down to start the machine output functions.

-The foot control potentiometer controls the welding current up to the preset level set on the welding power source control panel.

-Please note: The maximum output current must be set on the power source control panel by the user prior to the foot control being connected.

-With the foot control connected, the panel digital ammeter will only display minimum preview amps until the foot control is depressed then it displays actual welding current when welding.

-Pressing the foot pedal increases the welding current; letting up on the foot pedal decreases the welding current and releasing the pedal completely will extinguish the arc which in turn will initiate the post flow shielding gas time.
+- 1. Plug in the JFC-01 foot pedal's 2 pin and 5 pin plugs into the matching sockets mounted on the front panel of the 315P and then ensure the remote/local switch is set to remote. - 2.
+Ensure that the machine torch mode function is set to position 0 (zero). - 3.
+Press the foot pedal down to start the machines output functions. - 4.
+The foot pedal's internal potentiometer controls the welding current up to the preset level set on the welding power source control panel. - 5.
+Please note: The maximum output current must be set on the power source control panel by the user prior to the foot control being connected. - 6.
+With the foot control connected, the panel digital ammeter will only display minimum preview amps until the foot control is depressed then it displays actual welding current when the welding arc is established. - 7.
+Pressing the foot pedal increases the welding current, letting up on the foot pedal decreases the welding current then releasing the pedal completely will extinguish the arc which in turn will initiate the post flow shielding gas time.

-So for example, when an optional foot pedal is connected to the machine you then have the ability of controlling the slope up and down during TIG welding mode.
-The slope times are determined by the user pressing and depressing the foot pedal.
+So for example, when the optional foot pedal is connected to the machine you then have the ability of controlling the slope up/down and welding current during TIG welding mode.

+The welding current and slope times are determined by the user by pressing and depressing the pedal.